Carpenter's Home Church: History

 The church suffered a split in 1989, when about 800 members left in a dispute over Karl Strader's leadership.
 Strader had long been open to charismatic practices such as spontaneous dancing and singing, which caused chagrin among some of the church's more traditional members.
 Although he was placed on probation, a congregational vote resulted in an overwhelming vote of confidence for Strader.
 However, some 800 members broke away to form Victory Church.

 In 1994, Daniel Strader, one of Karl Strader's sons, was arrested on fraud charges and was later convicted.
 Daniel Strader had sold false securities and defrauded investors out of $2.3 million.
 He was found guilty in 1995 on 238 counts of securities fraud and was sentenced to 45 years' imprisonment.
 The severe sentence resulted from the application of the Racketeer Influenced and Corrupt Organizations Act.
 The scandal received considerable media coverage; membership of Carpenter's Home Church dwindled, and it became impossible for the church to maintain its large facilities.

 In 2002, Without Walls Central Church commenced renting the building for services.
 This church was a branch of Randy and Paula White's Without Walls International Church, that had outgrown its building in nearby Auburndale.
 Eventually, in 2005, the property was sold to the Without Walls churches for $8 million in cash and the Auburndale building.

 Carpenter's Home Church used the cash to purchase and convert a former retail warehouse a mile north of the old location on US-98, which was called Ignited Church, and Karl Strader's son Stephen was installed as pastor.
 The Auburndale property was renamed Auburndale Life Church and Karl Strader's son-in-law Shane Simmons was installed as pastor (Simmons died from cancer in March 2013).
 The remaining members of Carpenter's Home Church dispersed between these two churches, though Ignited Church claims to be the successor of Carpenter's Home Church (according to Stephen Strader's biography, Carpenter's Home changed its name to Ignited Church when Stephen became pastor).

 The Without Walls churches experienced problems and vacated the Lakeland building in 2011.
 As a result of debts, the United States bankruptcy court required Without Walls to sell their properties.
 In February 2015, it was reported that the land and building had been purchased by developers who were planning to demolish the church.
 Demolition commenced on 16 March 2015.
-Local paper The Ledger ran a long feature on the history of the church.
-The demolition was also reported by Charisma and Ministry Today magazines.